helio-fm/helio-sequencer/README.md

 ![On tablet (iPad mini)](Docs/images/screen-v3-ios.png)

-## Why another sequencer?

-Most of the DAW interfaces often seem overcomplicated, and they only tend to get more and more bloated over time.
-Many of them are commercial, proprietary-licensed and almost none of them support all major operating systems at the same time.

-Helio is an attempt to rethink a music sequencer to create a tool that **feels right**.

-It aims to be a modern music creation software, featuring linear-based/pattern-based sequencer with clean UI, integrated version control, microtonal temperaments support, small portable builds and more; mainly targeted at hobbyist composers, game developers and indie artists.
-Check out this [YouTube channel](https://www.youtube.com/channel/UCO3K8iCd1k2FTqSocoE-WXw/) for some showcases.
+This project is an attempt to rethink a music sequencer: prefer uncluttered, distraction-free UI, aim for clear over clever, and encourage experimentation in underexplored areas in music, like exotic scales and microtonal temperaments.

 ## Getting started

 The latest builds can be found at [helio.fm](https://helio.fm).

-Check out the documentation to get started: [docs.helio.fm](https://docs.helio.fm).
+Check out [the documentation](https://docs.helio.fm) to get started, or see this [YouTube channel](https://www.youtube.com/channel/UCO3K8iCd1k2FTqSocoE-WXw/) for some showcases.

 ## Building